Schmiddo/torchpcl/README.md

 ### Benchmark

 `benchmarks/run_benchmark.py` registers the sample scans in `data/` (source/target + ground-truth `T_target_source.txt`) and reports pose error and wall time.
-It also benchmarks voxel downsampling and normal estimation. torchpcl rows run with the default dependencies; install the benchmark group to add small_gicp and open3d comparison rows.
+It also benchmarks voxel downsampling and normal estimation.
+Install the benchmark group to compare to small_gicp and open3d.
 Open3D is installed by the benchmark group only on Python 3.12, where its wheels are available; on newer Python versions those rows are skipped.

 ```bash
 uv run python benchmarks/run_benchmark.py [--task all] [--voxel 0.25] [--repeats 5]
 uv run --group benchmark python benchmarks/run_benchmark.py
 ```

 Registration inputs are voxel-downsampled and normals are estimated outside the timed registration loop for each library.
 Each timed registration run includes the library's own search-structure build and the full registration from identity.

 ### Cross-check against Open3D

 `tests/test_open3d_crosscheck.py` compares results against `open3d.pipelines.registration.registration_icp` on identical inputs and skips when open3d is not importable.
 To include it:

 ```bash
 uv sync --group dev --group benchmark
 uv run pytest -q tests/test_open3d_crosscheck.py
 ```